AprilYoungs/DeepLearningPapers/Readme.md

 ## 3.Recognition
 1. Deep Face Recognition: A Survey(2018.04)
 1. multi-task learning for face identification and attribute estimation(ICASSP 2017)

+3. Facenet: A unified embedding for face recognition and clustering(2015.03)

 ## 4.Retrieval
 1. Face Video Retrieval via Deep Learning of Binary Hash Representations(2016)